-On Saturday, October 27th a new attraction in San Mateo Central Park officially opened to the public.
-The San Mateo Arboretum Society in partnership with the San Mateo Parks Department has created a lovely butterfly and hummingbird garden – - an ideal spot to watch winged creatures take flight.
+In October 2012 a new attraction in San Mateo Central Park officially opened to the public.
+The San Mateo Arboretum Society in partnership with the San Mateo Parks Department has created a lovely butterfly and hummingbird garden – an ideal spot to watch winged creatures take flight.
 Pathways lead visitors from the north side of the renowned Rose Garden Gazebo through a flowering display of butterfly & hummingbird favorites.
 This garden, featuring a wide variety of plants with Celebration benches to enjoy nature’s beauty, was created for the enjoyment of the entire community.

-San Mateo Daily Journal Editor Jon Mays wrote about the upcoming garden in the August 24th edition of the Daily Journal: “The fine folks at the San Mateo Arboretum Society are in the midst of prepping a 60-foot patch of land that will be home to a butterfly/hummingbird garden in the eastern section of the park near the Laurel Avenue entrance and just to the north of the rose garden.”
-Click here to read the entire article.
+San Mateo Daily Journal Editor Jon Mays wrote about the upcoming garden in the August 24th edition of the Daily Journal: “The fine folks at the San Mateo Arboretum Society are in the midst of prepping a 60-foot patch of land that will be home to a butterfly/hummingbird garden in the eastern section of the park near the Laurel Avenue entrance and just to the north of the rose garden.
+To read the entire article, CLICK HERE

 In the Fall of 2011, 22 girls from First Grade Brownie Troop 61822 and Third Grade Brownie Troop 30454 participated in planting a lush iris bed in San Mateo’s Central Park for the future enjoyment of the entire community.
 The new addition to the park was a collaborative effort by The San Mateo Arboretum Society and the Girl Scout Brownie troops, facilitated by a generous donation of iris rhizomes by Filoli and interested gardeners.